azarudeen8/azarudeen8/README.md

 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on programming besed
 - 📫 How to reach me ...
+- and i am looking for first job

 <!---
 azarudeen8/azarudeen8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.